ythirion/jurassic-code/IDEAS.md

 - [ ] (Optional) Detect Linguistic Anti-Patterns with `ArchUnit`

 ### AI actions
+- **Explain the product**: Which features are covered by the product.
+- **Generate Diagram**: Generate mermaid diagrams from code.
+If no diagram type provided, please ask for the type to the user.
+Guide him based on the possibilities offered by mermaid (C4, class, sequence, ...)
 - **Rate code**: Score code quality
 - **Suggest Refactoring**: Suggest improvements for design and structure.
 - **Find Bugs**: Analyze code and errors to identify issues.
-- **Generate Diagram**: Generate mermaid diagrams from code.
-If no diagram type provided, please ask for the type to the user.
-Guide him based on the possibilities offered by mermaid (C4, class, sequence, ...).
 - **Hints**: Recommend best practices based on the code.
 - **Mikado**: Suggest a refactoring strategy using Mikado method based on a specific goal.
+- **Split User Stories**: Complex U.S / how to implement

 #### From pitch
 - **Taming Complexity of the Fossil Code**